SharpSync/docs/datasources/netsuite/markdown/netsuite_oauth.md

 ## Step: Permissions

   Permissions Required for NetSuite Integration role.
 These permissions are quired for the successful setup of SharpSync.
-Some of the permissions are not required for your users (the role your users will be logging in with), and are marked as `Setup Only` below
+Some of the permissions are not required for your users (the role your users will be logging in with), and are marked as `Setup Only` below.
+Once all the permissions has been setup, make sure to [test the setup](#testing-the-oauth-setup)

  ### Under Setup -> Records Catalogue
  Search for a record you need, then click on the "SuiteScript and REST Query API"